takahirohonda/docker-command-line-workout/README.md

 <span>Docker is cool.

-This is the execise to build your muscle memory for docker commands.
+This is the exercise to build your muscle memory for docker commands.
 Type them in the terminal like a pro.
 It makes you look good.
 It makes you feel good.
 It makes everybody feel good. 🥳

 This is for building docker command muscle memory.
 If you know these commands by heart, you can be the one who is saving the day when the production is down or helping your colleagues with their docker issues.